Map-Rank/flutter/README.md

 ### Dependencies
 - Once you have the project in your development environment, Get all the dependencies of the project by tapping the command: "flutter pub get" at the root of your project in your terminal.

 ## Troubleshooting

 In case your flutter version is 3.16 or posterior to version 3.16, you might be facing issues with your graddle files and your project will not run. <a href ="https://stackoverflow.com/questions/78032396/applying-flutters-app-plugin-loader-gradle-plugin-imperatively-using-the-apply-s)">Follow this link to solve the issue</a>
 After following the instructions on the link above you might need to delete the following from your graddle file because Gradle wrapper already has it: task clean(type: Delete) {
 delete rootProject.buildDir
 }

-## Testing 🧪
+## Testing

 Testing is a crucial aspect of the development process, ensuring that the code is robust and behaves as expected.
-In the Residat project, we employ Vitest for our testing framework, providing an efficient and feature-rich environment for both unit and integration testing.
+In the Residat project, we employ the native test package designed by the flutter team for our testing framework, providing an efficient and feature-rich environment for both unit and integration testing.
 Below is a summary of the current test coverage and details about the testing setup and examples.

+### Test Setup
+Flutter provides a native library that allows you to run your test; but in order to generate a tangible report of all the lines covered by your test you need to implement the following steps:
+- you need to install the coverage library in your project at the root of your project using the command: flutter pub add coverage
+- To generate the report you may run in your terminal the command **flutter test --coverage**(that report will be generated into a file called lcov.info )

+the lcov.info file does not provide ready to exploit information, so we'll be using some commands to generate a html readable report that will allow us to read our report.
+1. On a Windows System
+- Paste the content of your lcov file into .txt file and run the following Python Script reading_file = open("coverage.txt", "r")

+new_file_content = ""
+for line in reading_file:
+stripped_line = line.strip()
+new_line = stripped_line.replace("\\", "/")
+new_file_content += new_line +"\n"
+reading_file.close()

+writing_file = open("coverage.txt", "w")
+writing_file.write(new_file_content)
+writing_file.close()
+- paste back the content of your .txt file into your lcov.info file
+- run the following command: **wsl genhtml coverage/lcov.info -o coverage/** (Assuming you have a Windows sublinux System installed on your machine)

+2. On a Linux System
+- Just directly run the command **genhtml coverage/lcov.info -o coverage/**

 ### Test Coverage Summary
+Our test coverage is actually at 57% representing the percentage of lines covered by our test.

-## Code of Conduct 📜
+## Code of Conduct

 ### RESIDAT Contributor Code of Conduct